Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Are you willing to take care of my children?

 (Observe how the child behaves in public.
-Does the mom ever discipline her child and how does she do so.
+Does the mom ever discipline her child, and how does she do so.
 Is the child alert and active?
-Most single Colombian women with children get very little if any support from the child’s father and from my perspective the women over-coddle the children, yet as mothers they are less attentive to potential child hazards.
-The percentage of Hispanic women with childhood scars is higher than for women in the United States.
+Most single Colombian women with children get very little, if any, support from the child’s father and from my perspective the women over-coddle the children, yet as mothers they are less attentive to potential child hazards.
+The percentage of Colombian women with childhood scars is higher than for women in the United States.
 A mother not wanting to bring her child with her on a fiancée visa should be suspect.
 Most single women with children are usually more open to older men.)

 International Introductions II Logo